 What Does Normal Look Like?

 Most audiograms have specified “zones” for different degrees of hearing loss, with normal hearing ability near the top and profound hearing loss toward the bottom.
 Whichever zone your lines fall in is what degree of hearing loss you have.
 Normal hearing is the ability to hear sounds between 0 and 25 dB across the entire frequency range.

 If you don’t understand your audiogram, talk to your audiologist.
 They will explain what it means for you and what treatment is most appropriate.

-To schedule an appointment, call the experts at Elk Grove Hearing Care today.
+To schedule an appointment, call a local auditory specialist at Elk Grove Hearing Care today.